-Even if you don't intend to equip the included cosmetic items, this represents a great value deal for in game currency.
-There's no set date for how long this Starter Pack will be available, but it will eventually be removed so if you're considering a purchase then don't wait too long.
+Even if you don't plan on equipping these new cosmetic items, this still represents a great value deal for in-game currency alone.
+There's no set date for how long this Fortnite Starter Pack will be available – the previous bundles were usually on the store for length of their corresponding seasons – but it will be removed eventually, so if you're considering a purchase then don't wait too long before you commit.

-I wasn't just guessing with that V-Bucks efficiency talk either.
-Here's how the math stacks up for each individual V-Bucks purchase Fortnite offers (taking into account total V-Bucks including "bonuses" for buying in bulk, and rounding to the nearest whole number):
+I wasn't just guessing with that V-Bucks efficiency talk – here's how the math stacks up for each individual V-Bucks purchase Fortnite offers, taking into account total V-Bucks including "bonuses" for buying in bulk, and rounding to the nearest whole number:

-The ratios work out similarly for GBP.
-As you can see, the Fortnite Starter Pack gives you the most V-Buck buying power of any option under the 7,500 purchase – which is quite an investment in in-game currency, since you could also use that same amount of cash to buy a new AAA console game.
+The ratios work out similarly for GBP and other currencies.
+As you can see, the Fortnite Heartbreak Royale Pack gives you the most V-Buck buying power of any option under the 5,000 purchase – which is quite an investment in in-game currency, since you could also use that same amount of cash to buy a whole new game.
 Or perhaps just an irresponsible amount of pie, if you prefer.

-Do note that the Fortnite Starter Pack can only be purchased once for each account, so it isn't an endless wellspring of in-game currency.
-And if you'd also like to buy the Fortnite Season 4 Battle Pass without grinding for the free V-Bucks you occasionally earn, you'll still need to buy extra on top to reach the 950 V-Bucks asking price; in other words, if you're starting with this Starter Pack, it won't actually save you any money on the Battle Pass - which is still totally worth it.
-You can always use those extra V-Bucks to pick up more customisation items though, or put them toward your purchase of the next Battle Pass when Fortnite Season 5 rolls around in July.
+Do note that the Fortnite Heartbreak Royale Pack can only be purchased once for each account, so it isn't an endless wellspring of in-game currency.
+And if you'd also like to buy the Battle Pass without grinding for the free Fortnite V-Bucks you occasionally earn, you'll still need to buy extra on top to reach the 950 V-Bucks asking price; in other words, if you're starting with this Fortnite Starter Pack, it won't actually save you any money on the Battle Pass.
+You can always use those extra V-Bucks to pick up more customisation items though, or put them towards buying the next season's Battle Pass!